muhammedhm/muhammedhm/README.md

 - 👋 Hi, I’m @muhammedhm
 - 👀 I’m interested in AI/ML/Data Science
-- 🌱 I’m currently following BE in Computer and Information System Engineering
+- 🌱 I’m currently following BE in Computer Systems Engineering
 - 💞️ I’m looking to collaborate on Industrial Projects in various related fields
 - 📫 How to reach me: https://www.linkedin.com/in/hasan-muhammed